perguth/yggdrasil-chromeos/README.md

 sudo systemctl start yggdrasil
 ```
 ### Install a helper service
-Install a restart script that tries to restart the Yggdrasil service every 4 seconds until the interface comes up and exits.
+**Optional:** Install a restart script that tries to restart the Yggdrasil service every 4 seconds until the interface comes up and exits.

 ```
 sudo cat << EOF | sudo tee -a /etc/systemd/system/start-yggdrasil.service